MDAnalysis/MDAKits/docs/source/about.rst

 #.
 Minimal documentation is provided (what your code does, how to install it,
    and how to use it)
 #.
 At least minimal regression tests are present; continuous integration is encouraged

-It is also highly encouraged that the MDAKit also satisfies:

 #.
 The code is installable as a standard package

+It is also highly encouraged that the MDAKit also satisfies:

 #.
 Information on bug reporting, user discussions, and community guidelines is made available
+#.
+The code is made available on a package distribution platform (e.g. PyPi or conda-forge).

 Registered MDAKits are then `listed here`_ with the intention of providing a centralised place where the community can find out more about them.
 Where possible, the MDAKits are